LoreKeeperKen/PingLog/README.md

 ### Usage

-PingLog is useful for troubleshooting intermintent network/internet troubles related to:
+PingLog was built using batch script for ease of transfer to enduser computers and file execution by endusers for troubleshooting intermintent network/internet troubles related to:
  * latency
  * connection loss